-For large displacement engines and/or higher flow injectors, you can modify one of the 95 or 96 CID setup files by editing the module parameters and entering appropriate values for the estimated horsepower and injector flow rate.
+For large displacement engines and/or higher flow injectors, you can modify one of the existing setup files by editing the module parameters and entering appropriate values for the estimated horsepower and injector flow rate.

-The TCFI has been successfully applied to engines as large as the S&S Cycle 145 Tribute.
-Engines over 103 CID may require additional tuning procedures.
+Engines displacing over 103 CID may require additional tuning procedures.
 Please contact our tech support for details.